pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/subpacket-classes.md

 		Subpacket types: Reason for Revocation.

 	* Key property subpackets.
-		These are only meaningful in a binding signature (or historically a self-cert over the primary User ID) and define properties of that particular (sub)key.
+		These are only meaningful in a direct or binding self-sig (or historically a self-cert over the primary User ID) and define properties of that particular (sub)key.
 		They SHOULD NOT be used elsewhere.
 		They MUST be placed in the hashed area.